Dichondra argentea 'Silver Falls'

 High humidity isn't required for Dichondra; however, misting the leaves during hot spells will help keep them hydrated as long as it's not in direct sunlight.
 Over-misting the foliage could cause several fungal issues down the line, like powdery mildew or leaf spot disease, especially if it's grown in a shady location.

-Supplement at monthly intervals using either houseplant feed, or a general planf fertiliser at half the recommended strength.
+Supplement at monthly intervals using either a 'Houseplant' labelled feed, or a general plant fertiliser at half the recommended strength.

 Root rot is the biggest issue.
 Typical symptoms include rapidly yellowing leaves, stunted growth and stem collapse.
 Those situated in darker locations and/or too-soggy soil are most likely to be hit with this issue.
 Take the plant out of the pot and inspect its root systems - if they sport a yellow appearance, you're okay, but if they're brown and mushy, action must be taken immediately.
 More information about addressing root rot can be found on this link.